 The public health data explorer starts with selecting from two different starting points:

 Healthy Vermonters 2020

 Healthy Vermonters 2020 is the State Health Assessment Plan that captures our priority outcomes and indicators for the decade.
-The HV2020 Quick Reference gives a quick look at the indicators and Vermont's progress toward our goals.
+The gives a quick look at the indicators and Vermont's progress toward our goals.
 The HV2020 Midway Report Card presents a snapshot in time of how we're doing in meeting our targets about halfway to 2020.